falconry/falcon/docs/api/cors.rst

 so that any cross-origin requests will be blocked by the browser.
 Passing ``cors_enabled=True`` will cause the framework to include the necessary response headers to allow access from any origin to any route in the app.
+Individual responders may override this behavior by setting the Access-Control-Allow-Origin header explicitly.

 When it comes to APIs, we recommend using this feature only when a robust AuthN/Z layer is also in place to authorize individual